denizyuret/Knet.jl/README.md

 `w` is a list of parameters (it could be a Tuple, Array, or Dict), `x` is the input and `y` is the desired output.
-To train this model, we want to adjust its parameters to reduce the loss on some training examples.
+To train this model, we want to adjust its parameters to reduce the loss on given training examples.
 The direction in the parameter space in which the loss reduction is maximum is given by the negative gradient of the loss.
 Knet uses the higher-order function `grad` from